 This Easter, Elephant Family have joined forces with Clarence Court eggs for The Big Egg Hunt 2025.

-They have united some of the world’s renowned creatives to bring a city-wide spectacle of egg-celent art.
+They have united some of the world’s renowned creatives to bring a city-wide spectacle of egg-cellent art.
 London is set to be dazzled by over 100 decorated large-scale eggs, brought to life by iconic names in not only art, but also design, interiors, food and retail.

 Everyone is invited to find the scattered 2ft egg sculptures as part of a free-to-view trail across iconic locations and landmarks.
 From neighbourhoods like Chelsea, Canary Wharf, Covent Garden and Marble Arch, to famous cornerstones in London’s rich tapestry, such as Battersea Power Station, The Barbican, Buckingham Palace and the Saatchi Gallery, each landmark provides the perfect backdrop to witness an exhibition like no other whilst exploring the Capital.